GaloisInc/mctrace/MCTRACE.md

 * A PowerPC or `x86_64` ELF binary to instrument,
 * An object file implementing the MCTrace Platform API (see below), and
-* A Dtrace probe script containing the probes that will be used to modify the provided ELF binary.
+* A DTrace probe script containing the probes that will be used to modify the provided ELF binary.

-MCTrace works by producing a modified version of its input binary that calls Dtrace probes at the points described in the Dtrace probe script.
+MCTrace works by producing a modified version of its input binary that calls Dtrace probes at the points described in the DTrace probe script.
 MCTrace compiles DTrace probe scripts into native code using a compiler backend (e.g., LLLVM).
 It then uses binary rewriting to insert the generated probes into the binary.
 Through static analysis, it identifies program locations corresponding to DTrace probe providers; at each provider site, it inserts calls to the compiled probes.

-Some supported Dtrace language features need access to platform-specific functionality such as memory allocation.
+Some supported DTrace language features need access to platform-specific functionality such as memory allocation.
 Since the DTrace code will run within the context of the modified binary rather than an operating system kernel, MCTrace requires some additional code to